 Students who want to enroll in one or more courses for informational purposes may only register as an auditor if space is available and auditing is permitted in the class.
-You pay the standard credit fees for the course, but the credits are not included in the computation of study load for full-time/part-time determination or for overload status.
+The student pays for the course tuition and fees, but the course credits are not included in the computation of study load for full-time/part-time determination or for overload status.

-When you register you should indicate on the registration form your desire to audit a course.
+When registering, the student should indicate on the registration form the desire to audit a course.
 Students who want to change from audit to credit must request the change before the deadline to add a course.
 Requests made after the third Friday after the first day of instruction must be approved by the instructor of the course.
 All changes must be made before the deadline for student-initiated withdrawals.

 Changing from Credit to Audit